almende/eve/java_configuration.md

 # Configuration

-Eve needs a configuration file containing settings for persistency of the agents context, settings for transport services such as HTTP and XMPP, and other environment settings.
+Eve needs a configuration file containing settings for persistency of the agents state, settings for transport services such as HTTP and XMPP, and other environment settings.
 The servlet used to host the Eve agents points to an Eve configuration file, as explained on the page [Services](java_services.html).